 Ingredients

-2 sticks of salted butter or 16 T at room temperature
+- 2 sticks salted butter or 16 T at room temperature

 Instructions

-Line a 15 x 10 baking sheet or a 13 x 9" if you want thicker fudge, with foil, leaving enough hanging off the edges so you can remove the fudge easily from the pan.
+Line a 15 x 10 baking sheet, 13 x 9" or 9" square if you want thicker fudge, with foil, leaving enough hanging off the edges so you can remove the fudge easily from the pan.

 In a large microwaveable bowl combine powdered sugar and cocoa.
 Stir until all major lumps dissolve or to be on the safe side you could sift this.
 SInce I do not own a sifter, I use a mesh strainer which does the job!
 If you have found you still have lumps after removal from the microwave, I have found that an immersion blender works really well to break them up.
 Therefore sifting is the best thing if you want to avoid lumps.